 A. Genetic transformation usingAgrobacterium tumefaciensorrhizogenes

-Genetic transformation using Agrobacterium species remains a key strategy in modifying plant secondary metabolism.
+Genetic transformation mediated by Agrobacterium species remains a cornerstone technique for modifying plant secondary metabolism.
 Agrobacterium tumefaciens transfers genes of interest into plant nuclear DNA through its T-DNA region of the Ti plasmid, allowing stable integration and expression.
 This method has been widely used to overexpress enzymes and regulatory genes involved in the biosynthesis of pharmaceutically important metabolites.
 In Artemisia annua, transformation with the ADS gene (amorpha-4,11-diene synthase) increased artemisinin production by nearly 3-fold compared to untransformed lines.
 Similar results have been observed in other medicinal plants by targeting rate-limiting enzymes within biosynthetic pathways.
 Agrobacterium rhizogenes, through its Ri plasmid, induces hairy root formation, which is genetically stable and characterized by fast growth and high metabolite yield.
 Hairy root cultures of Hyoscyamus muticus significantly increased the accumulation of tropane alkaloids such as scopolamine and hyoscyamine, reaching up to 1.8 mg/g dry weight.
 Hairy roots provide a continuous and hormone-independent system suitable for long-term production of root-specific metabolites.

 B. Use of CRISPR/Cas and RNAi in metabolic pathway regulation